 - Recycle old cartridges.
 Dispose of your old printer cartridges appropriately.
 Responsible cartridge suppliers will take them off your hands for free.
 Alternatively, check out recycle-more.co.uk.

 - Print in batches.
 Printers go through a warm-up process when you switch them on, wasting power and a small amount of ink or toner.
 They go through a similar process before every print job.
-So if your prints can wait, queue them so they go through in one batch.
+So, if your printing is not urgent, queue the print jobs so they go through in one batch.